OliverStoll/OneList-Android/README.md

 # Productivity-Android
-Android productivity app centered around one homescreen widget displaying to-do's, calendar, unread mail and more
+Open source Android productivity app, build around a central homescreen widget acting as a taskmanager by displaying to-do's, calendar, unread mail and more